Monday, February 27, 2012

 Age No Bar

 The glossy gizmo has been her prized possession.
 Ever since brother gifted the latest laptop to my mother, she carries it like an oxygen cylinder.
-While travelling she doesn’t mind losing her baggage, but her lappy remains close to heart.
+While traveling she doesn’t mind losing her baggage, but her lappy remains close to heart.
 It slings smartly on her shoulders.
 Often we playfully remark “Mom, stop acting like the CEO of Intel!”

 Living alone, my mother’s primary objective of using a computer was to video-chat with her grandchildren residing in Chicago.
 And guess what?
 I had the formidable job of familiarizing mom with the computer.
 As a reluctant teacher, I remember my rather insensitive comment.
 “Why do you need to struggle with the computer?
 I will book your tickets, recharge your phone and show you the family pictures.”

 A week passed.
-Mother remained quiet, but persistent.
+Ma remained quiet, but persistent.
 I remained committed, but reluctant.
 When boredom struck mother with all its vengeance, I persuaded her to go for the senior-citizen chat sessions in the apartment.
 I realized my folly!
 She was keen to learn the computer more than the inane chatting or mundane socializing.

 That the lessons required perseverance would be an understatement.
 For one, there were typo errors.
 The eye-cursor coordination needed practice.
 Then she had so many questions.
 “How can I access my account?
 My mail box doesn’t open.
 What if someone hacks my account."
 (Even though most of us go through similar glitches as beginners, we conveniently forget our own follies.)